RomlinGroup/Flatpack/package/flatpack/README.md

 # flatpack.ai

-> :warning: **NOTE:** flatpack.ai is currently experimental.
-Please refrain from using it in production environments at
+**NOTE:** flatpack.ai is currently experimental.
+Please refrain from using it in production environments.
-> this time.

 (OPEN SOURCE) flatpack.ai will democratize AI by providing a modular and open platform for anyone to train their AI models from scratch with cutting-edge technology accessible to all.
 What flatpacks did for the furniture industry, we will do for the AI industry.